ibm-cloud-docs/codeengine/deploy.md

 To create a revision, modify the application.
 Note that if you are modifying your app, you must provide valid vCPU and memory combinations.
 For more information about these options, see [Options for deploying an app](#deploy-app-options).

-[kn-service]} has a quota for the number of apps and app revisions in a project.
+{{site.data.keyword.codeengineshort}} has a quota for the number of apps and app revisions in a project.
 For more information about limits for projects, see [Project quotas](/docs/codeengine?topic=codeengine-limits#project_quotas). {{site.data.keyword.codeengineshort}} only retains the latest inactive revision of your application in addition to your active app revision.
 Older revisions are not retained.
 {: important}

 ### Updating your app from the console